OrionQuest/Numacom/docs_src/index.rst

 **Homework:** Students are encouraged to collaborate with each other on homework problems in teams of size at most 3.
 However, they must individually turn in their solutions and also mention the names of their collaborators on their homework.
-Note that no two people can collaborate with each other on more than two homeworks.
+All homework should be typed, and no two people should collaborate with each other on more than two homeworks.
 We will not consider the lowest homework score when evaluating your final grade.
 Homework problems will be posted every second week on this webpage, and will be due at **midnight** on the Tuesday lecture two weeks later.
 Each